SymfonyCasts/vue/sfcasts/ep2/form-input-component.md

-# Form Input Component
+# Reusable "Form Input" Component

-Coming soon...

-New goal to avoid duplication of all of this markup for every single form field.
+Our new goal to avoid duplicating all of this markup for every single form field by creating a nice, reusable component.
+Woo!

-Let's isolate this into a nice reusable component inside the checkout directory, create a new form dash input.
-That view file for the template part.
-Let's copy the entire field, including the div around it.
-Delete that, and then paste it here next for the script export default.
-And give us a nice name like form input.
-Finally, go grab the methods key from the other component.
-Delete that and add that here.
-Okay.
+## Creating the new Component

+Inside the `checkout/` directory, create a new `form-input.vue` file.
+For the `template`, let's copy the *entire* field - including the div around it - delete that, and paste.

+For the `script`, `export default` and give us a nice `name`, like `FormInput`.
+Finally, go grab the `methods` key from the other component, delete that and add it to the new component.

-It's not at all dynamic yet, but it's a start.
-So now let's use this inside of index.
+Okay: nothing is *dynamic* yet, but it's a start.
+Let's immediately try to use this inside of `index.vue`.
+Import `FormInput` from `@/components/checkout/form-input`, add a `components` key, and put this inside.
-That view here we can import form input from app /components /checkout /form input at a components key

-And put

-And put the form input inside.
-Okay.
-Use that up top inside of our form form input, but that is not going to work yet.
-Some it's empty.
-So no. When we move over and click checkout, we get a huge air.
-A bunch of things are hard coded in the new components.
-And most importantly, we're referencing the form inside of a V model.
-It's a review model referencing a form piece of data that doesn't exist.
-Okay, so let's make this component truly reusable.
-So in order to allow it to be reused, we're going to need to pass a bunch of different pieces, uh, of things into this component, um, as props.

-So let's head down here and add a new props key and start adding the things we need.
-First we're gonna need is the ID of the field that we need.
-That will be a type string.
-And we'll say required to then I'll copy this second thing we're going to need is the label, which will also be a type string.
-And then the next will be the error message.
-Because remember, like this component, isn't going to know whether or not its data is valid or not.
-It's just a dumb component that renders an input.
-The parent will need to tell it we'll need to run validation and tell this component whether or not it's valid.
-So this will be type string, but instead of required, true, I'll say default empty quotes.
-And finally, the last thing we're gonna need is a value.
-This would be the, whatever the value should be of that field.
-And I will say once again, I'll say I'll, I'll default that to empty quotes.
-We could actually have the value as a piece of data instead, but we would still need to have a prop here that is whatever the initial value should be in.
-Cause the parent components can need to be able to control what our initial value is.

-And it turns out we don't really need a value data.
-All we're going to do in this component is just notify our parent whenever something changes.

-Okay,

-Now we can use those up in the template.
-So the four all change to colon for ID,

-The name will change to label.

-Then down here, the same things, the ID will just change to colon ID = ID, and then we won't be able to use V model anymore because the data will actually be stored in our parent component.
-All we want to do in here is just render whatever the value should be.
-So colon value = value.
-Now for this is field valid.
-We don't really need a method anymore where we pass ourselves the name, um, we'll know whether or not this field is valid, based on the Error message, uh, data.
-So, um, instead of a method here, I'll, I'll, let's still use a computer prop cause it'll make it a little bit clear.
-So I'm gonna go down here to our methods and actually change this to computed.
-And then we'll just call.
-This is valid.
-And of course now it will take no arguments and simply we can return not this.error message.

-So

-Up here, we can use that to simplify things a little bit, if not, is valid and then same thing down here for the V show, if not is valid and then for the error, it's just going to be printing out our air message.
-All right, cool.
-Um, Oh, and I'm also, I don't really need to do this one.
-I'm actually going to also add a colon name, name, attribute, set to ID.
-We don't really need a name because this form has only given me submitted by view, but it kind of bothered me that it didn't, it wasn't there.
-Okay.
-So this is good.
-This is now should be reusable.
-All we need to do now is pass these prompts in from our parent component.
-So up here, I'll drop my form input onto multiple lines and we can say ID = customer name, colon value = form.
-That customer name label = just name, colon.
-And then for the error message, we'll say colon air message equals, and we'll make this dynamic.
-It's going to be validation errors, that customer name, all right, let's check this out.
-When we move over and should go to checkout beautiful.
-We have our field.
+Use that up in the template: `<form-input />`.

+If you move back to your browser and click to check out... we get a huge error.
+A bunch of things are still hardcoded in the new component and, most importantly, we're `v-model` is referencing a `form` data that doesn't exist.
+Time to make this component *truly* reusable.

+## Setting up the Props

+To do that, we're going to need to pass several pieces of info *into* this component as props to replace the hardcoded parts.

+Down in the component, add a `props` key.
+First, we need an `id` prop.
+This will be `type: string` and and `required: true`.
+Copy this.
+Another prop we need is `label`, which will also be a string... and then `errorMessage`.
+Remember, this component isn't going to know whether or not its data is valid: it's just a dumb component that renders an input.
+Its *parent* component will be responsible for executing validation and then *telling* this component whether or not it's valid.
+This will be also be a `String`, but instead of `required: true`, say `default` empty string. *Finally*, the last thing we need is a `value` - the value of the input.
+We could *technically* skip this... since the field will always *start* blank, but let's add it.
+Once again, set `default` to empty quotes.

+Ok!
+Up in the template, let's make things dynamic! `for` becomes `:for="id"`, replace "Name" with `{{ label }}`,and `:id="id"`.
+We won't be able to use `v-model` anymore because the data will be stored in our *parent* component.
+All *we* need to do, for now, is set the value attribute: `:value="value"`.

+For this `isFieldValid()` method... hmm.
+We don't really need this anymore: we are *directly* passed an `errorMessage` prop.
+Down in the component, change `methods` to `computed` and rename this to `isValid()` with no argument.
+Inside, return *not* `this.errorMessage`.

+Back up, this will simplify things: use *not* `isValid` in both places... then print `{{ errorMessage }}`.

+Oh, and I don't really need to do this, but I'm going to also add a `:name="id"` attribute.
+We don't need a `name` because the form won't *actually* submit: we're going to intercept that and send an AJAX call.

+*Anyways*, this is good!
+This component should now be re-usable.
+Back in `index.vue`, let's pass in some props!
+I'll drop the `form-input` onto multiple lines and pass `id="customerName"`, `:value="form.customerName"`, `label="Name:"` and `:errorMessage="validationErrors.customerName"`.

+Ok!
+Let's check it out!
+Back at the checkout form... beautiful!
+We have the *exact* same thing as before.

+## Undefined Props and Default Values

-And if one of the nice things is that if you look at the view dev tools and go to checkout form and form input, you'll notice here that the data for error message is actually set to empty quotes.
-Um, in reality, we're passing validation, errors dot customer name, which is undefined, because if you remember validation, errors is just an empty object, but when you pass an undefined value into a, as a prop and that prop has a default value, it uses that default value.
-So it's just a nice thing in here that we end up with a nice empty quotes instead of an undefined value.
-Now, the only thing that doesn't work of course is that when we type our name into this, this is not updating that data on our parent component.
-It's still empty quotes, but no problem.
-We know how to fix this.
-We will emit any event from our new component.
+Over on the Vue dev tools, on the `FormInput` component, notice that the `errorMessage` prop is set to empty quotes.
+In reality, we're passing `validationErrors.customerName`, which is *undefined*, because `validationErrors` is currently a empty object.
+When you pass an undefined value as a prop... and that prop has a default value, it uses that default, which is nice.

+The only thing that *doesn't* work is that when we type in the input, the `data` on `CheckoutForm` is *not* being updated: it's still empty quotes.
+No problem!
+We know how to fix this: we will emit an event from `FormInput` whenever the input changes, listen to that from `CheckoutForm` and update the data *there*.

-Whenever the input changes, then we can listen to that event inside of our parent components and update the data there.
-But hold on a second, because if you think about it, if this weren't a custom component, if this were just a normal, boring input, then we could use V dash model to update the data and be done with it.
-Okay.
+But... hold on a second.
+If this were *not* a custom component - if this were just a normal, boring `input` - then we could use `v-model` to update the data when the input changes and be done with it.

-My question is, could we still use V model here, even though this is a custom components?
-The answer is totally.
+My question is: could we *still* use `v-model` here... even though this is a custom component?
+The answer is... totally!
 Let's see how next.